 To personalize your timeline further, you can also make some changes to the chart area using the customization options available in the Format pane’s Chart and Axis tabs of the Format pane.
 For instance, you can:

 Add a title to your graphic: From the Chart tab, check the box for Title under Chart Options.
-In my example, I also removed the Legend of my timeline, by unticking its corresponding box.
+In our example, we also removed the Legend of our timeline, by unticking its corresponding box.

 Note: You can further customize the title or text along the X axis separately by double-clicking on the desired element and then making changes from the pane that appears on the right.

 Remove unnecessary labels.
-In my example, I also wanted to remove the axis labels ("0" and "4") on the left of the graphic because I felt they could create confusion.
+In our example, we also wanted to remove the axis labels ("0" and "4") on the left of the graphic because we felt they could create confusion.
 If you want to do the same, go to the Axis tab in the Format pane, click on Value (Y), and select "None" from the Value Labels dropdown.

-After carrying out all the steps above and trying out several font sizes, my final timeline in Numbers looks like this:
+After carrying out all the steps above and trying out several font sizes, our final timeline in Numbers looks like this:

 Numbers allows Mac users to build a basic timeline, but some may feel they need a bit more flexibility and customization options to create professional visuals and update them easily for recurring communications.

-Professionals who want to make eye-catching timelines more quickly can do so using Office Timeline Online .
+Professionals who want to make eye-catching timelines more quickly can do so using Office Timeline Online.
 The browser-based tool helps you automatically generate an appealing graphic that you can customize and update with a few clicks.
 It also lets you download it as a .pptx file or .png image so you can quickly share it with others.
 To get started, access the free app here and follow the steps below.
-To be able to include more than 10 items on your graphic, you will need
+To be able to include more than 10 items on your graphic, you will need the premium version of Office Timeline Online.

 From the New tab in Office Timeline Online, select Timeline from scratch or choose one of the pre-designed templates provided to start building your timeline.
 You also have the option to import a schedule from an existing Excel file.
-In my example, I chose to make a new timeline from scratch.
+In our example, we chose to make a new timeline from scratch.

 After selecting Timeline from scratch, you'll be directed to the web tool's Data View, which lets you enter and edit your project's details.